Leach Pottery and St Ives Digital Trail

 The project has been awarded £4.9 million from the St Ives Town Deal Fund.

 Planning permission for the first phase was granted in May 2023.
-Phase 2 was given planning permission in January 2024, with work due to begin in early 2025.
+Phase 2 was given planning permission in January 2024, with work beginning in early 2025.

 Latest News